-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.
+If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will increase by 13 percent by 2028.

-There are a couple of reasons why these careers are growing so quickly.
-One is homeowners tapping into government refunds to get more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction houses.
+There are a couple of reasons why these careers are increasing so quickly.
+One is homeowners using government rebates to install more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction houses.

 What Is an HVAC Technician?

-A HVAC technician is an individual who services, installs and maintains heating and cooling units.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+Most serve both homeowners and business owners.
+And, most important, you’ll be skilled with:

 - Air conditioners